swfen/Temporal-BCGCN/README.md

-# Temporal_CONV and Catroy_Pool
+# Temporal_CONV and Catroy_Pool for GCN

-Temporal_CONV and Catroy_Pool for GCN
+This project is based on one of our studies for medical image analysis.We believe that the former provides a new reference for subsequent researchers to perform graph convolution for rs-fMRI as well as other time-series data.The latter has a strong generalizability and can be transferred to other medical research fields.

-This project is based on one of our studies for medical image analysis
+TemporalConv convolves data features independently for each slice CategoryPool is a test tool for Abnormal hemispherical lateralization

 These two modular approaches are an important part of our model Temporal Brain Category Graph Convolutional Network (Temporal-BCGCN)